Video interview set up in preparation for an event. Event content video set up.

 Lighting

-• Overexposed background?
-Expose for the background, then light the subject separately - or use an ND filter.
+• Avoid the overexposed background!
+We always expose for the background, then light the subject separately - or use an ND filter.

 • Key Light (main light)